obah2008/Safeline-WAF/WAF attack protection.md

 This setup will demonstrate how to:
 - Apply and customize WAF security rules
-- Simulate attacks such as SQL Injection, XSS, and Command Injection
+- Simulate attacks such as SQL Injection, XSS, HTTP flooding
 - Observe and analyze WAF responses in real-time
 - Harden DVWA by tuning detection policies